The Placing of the Venerable Robe of the Most Holy Theotokos at Blachernae

 On 12 April 1457, the people headed by Metropolitan Theoctist met him in the Justice Field.
 He asked them if they wanted him as ruling prince and they answered him in one voice: “may you reign for many years given by God”.
 And he reigned, as well known, for 47 years, 2 months, and 3 weeks, fighting to defend the frontiers of the country, the faith of the forefathers and the entire Christendom, building military walled cities, as well as cities of the soul, namely many churches and monasteries.
 He showed much love, justice and mercy in everything he did, never forgetting the brave soldiers, the poor and the sick, rewarding and helping everybody with unlimited paternal love.

-Although he suffered a lot – the wound of his leg after the battle of Chilia, death of four children and two wives, treason of some advisors and many wars – he never lost his hope in God, but carried the cross of his life with Christian patience, fighting bravely and wisely against the enemies of the country and the faith.
+Although he suffered a lot – the wound of his leg after the battle of Chilia, death of four children and two wives, the treason of some advisors and many wars – he never lost his hope in God, but carried the cross of his life with Christian patience, fighting bravely and wisely against the enemies of the country and the faith.

 This is why history says that the religious Ruler Prince Stephan lived not for himself, but for the country and for the faith of the entire people.
 He thanked and praised God not only when he was victorious, but also when he was defeated, having been for us a great educator of repentance.